LABSN/mnefun/doc/overview.rst

     Amplitude rejection criteria for ECG SSP computation.
 None will use the mne-python default. eog_channel : str | dict | None
-    The channel to use to detect EOG events.
+    The channel to use to detect blink events.
 None will use EOG* channels.
+    In lieu of an EOG recording, MEG1411 may work. heog_channel : str | dict | None
+    The channel to use to detect HEOG events.
+None will use EOG061.
-    In lieu of an EOG recording, MEG1411 may work. ecg_channel : str | dict | None
+    In lieu of an EOG recording, MEG1411 may work. veog_channel : str | dict | None
+    The channel to use to detect HEOG events.
+None will use EOG062. ecg_channel : str | dict | None
     The channel to use to detect ECG events.
 None will use ECG063.
     In lieu of an ECG recording, MEG1531 may work.